josejhkim/tp/docs/UserGuide.md

 addPerson n/John Doe p/12345678 e/johndoe@example.com a/123 Street d/NONE r/YES
 addPerson n/Alex Tan p/87654321 e/alex@example.com a/456 Avenue d/VEGAN r/NO
 ```
-- A wedding should be set before a person can be added.

 ### Deleting a Person : `deletePerson`